America's economic transformation story really got started in the first half of the 19th century.

-The "market revolution" is a term used by historians to describe the expansion of the marketplace that occurred in early nineteenth-century America, prompted mainly by the construction of new roads and canals to connect distant communities together for the first time.
-Inspired by the success of the Erie Canal, states poured millions into transportation networks that spurred economic growth.
+Historians called this era of establishing better connectedness the "market revolution."
+Basically, it included the expansion of the marketplace that occurred in early 19th-century America, prompted mainly by the construction of these new roads and canals to connect distant communities together for the first time.

-But the market revolution refers also to a new approach adopted by farmers and manufacturers to their work.
+In fact, the market revolution also refers to a new approach adopted by farmers and manufacturers to their work.
 With distant but lucrative markets now accessible, they now produced "for the market," rather than for personal consumption, and they engaged in elaborate calculations designed to maximize their profits in these markets.

-The market revolution brought greater opportunities to some farmers, craftsmen, and entrepreneurs.
-But since the greatest success was realized by those who understood how to "work the market"—how to secure capital, arrange transportation, advertise and distribute goods—the market revolution diminished the economic fortunes of others.
+On the flip side, the market revolution meant merchants needed to be more savvy about "working the market"—how to secure capital, arrange transportation, advertise and distribute goods—so the market revolution diminished the economic fortunes of others.
 Small craftsmen were driven out of business by "merchant capitalists," and skilled workers and small shop owners were reduced to wage earners with little hope for occupational mobility.

 Even among those who succeeded under the new conditions, the rapid and sweeping changes that occurred in American labor relations and gender roles caused a great deal of anxiety.
 This anxiety inspired a wave of experimentation in areas as diverse as labor organization, health, and religion.